Darnet Fort

 Fort Darnet is one of two Forts constructed on low island salt marshes on opposite sides of the Medway channel

-Hoo Island Fort which remains MoD property is located just over half a mile upstream, both Forts were to be armed with two tiers of twenty five guns, reduced to eleven nine and seven inch medium sized rifled muzzel-loading guns mounted in a circle
+Hoo Island Fort which remains MoD property is located just over half a mile upstream, both Forts were to be armed with two tiers of twenty five guns, reduced to eleven nine and seven inch medium sized rifled muzzle-loading guns mounted in a circle

 Providing a natural river 'bottle neck' at Pin Up Reach, cost overruns mainly due to subsidence resulted in just a single gallery of guns which were never used in anger, a planned boom between Hoo and Darnet Forts was never instigated